aigerimaskarova11/assignment_3_mst_aigerim/README.md

 * ensuring no cycles appear in the MST,
 * and confirming that operation counts are non-negative.

-Below is the summary of results for three input graphs:
+Summary of results for three input graphs:

 | Graph ID | Vertices | Edges | Algorithm | Total Cost | Execution Time (ms) | Operations Count |
 | -------- | -------- | ----- | --------- | ---------- | ------------------- | ---------------- |